algorich/gm-app/README.md

 ### Q: GoodbyeMoney is available for Android?

-Yes, but no on google play yet.
+Yes, but not on google play yet.
 I'm finishing some features and will available there soon.

 ### Q: GoodbyeMoney is available for iPhone?